The BUSIEST MONTH OF THE YEAR FOR AFTER-SCHOOL

 We know our clients will really love these recipes…and then enjoy Healthy Cooking 102 and 103 which feature all lessons.

-If you’re a Title-1 school with after-school grants (ASES, 21st Century or ELOP) and want to bring healthy culinary workshops to your students (either in-person or our virtual LIVE classes) anywhere in the US, then reach out to us at firstname.lastname@example.org or call (310) 890-8704.
+If you’re a Title-1 school with after-school grants (ASES, 21st Century or ELOP) and want to bring healthy culinary workshops to your students (either in-person or our virtual LIVE classes) anywhere in the US, then reach out to us at firstname.lastname@example.org, Click here to meet with me! or call (310) 890-8704.
 We’ll get to know your needs and see if we can bring our fun, educational and nutritious workshops to your students!

 Chef Eric Horwitz